-Tony Allen is the chief communications officer for Bank of America's Consumer Banking, Small Business and Business Banking divisions.
-Consumer Banking serves more than 50 million individual customers and clients.
-Tony sets the organization's communications strategy, leads media relations and is senior communications counsel to the company's Chief Operating Officer.
-Tony is also a key advisor to the Bank's public policy and corporate social responsibility teams.
-Prior to joining Bank of America, Tony was an executive vice president with MBNA.
+Tony Allen leads Corporate Communications for Bank of America's Consumer Banking and Business Banking divisions, which serves more than 50 million consumers and small businesses.
+Tony sets the organization's communications strategy and is senior communications counsel to the company's Chief Operating Officer.
+He is also a key advisor to the Bank's public policy and Corporate Social Responsibility teams.
+Formerly, Tony was an executive vice president with MBNA.

 Formerly, Tony was the founding president of the Metropolitan Wilmington Urban League where he advanced the organization's agenda through multiracial and collaborative partnerships, policy research and grassroots organizing.
 Tony successfully advocated for equity in education, minority business procurement, policing and urban revitalization.
 His work impacted thousands of Delawareans, including 100,000 Delaware children and 15,000 small business owners.
 Tony also worked for several years with current Vice President of the United States Joseph R. Biden, serving as speechwriter and special assistant.

 Tony started his career co–founding Public Allies Delaware, a leadership organization for young people.
 Since 1994, 500 young people have graduated from the program contributing 600,000 hours of volunteer service to Delaware communities.
 He is a also a Trustee at the University of Delaware and the Laffey–McHugh Foundation, as well as the Chairman of the National Urban Fellows and the statewide chair for the United Way of Delaware annual campaign.

 He has received many acknowledgments in his career including the 2003 Whitney Young Award for Advancing Racial Equality and the 2012 Frank Logue Vision in Action award, the National Urban League's and National Urban Fellows' highest honors.
 In 2012, he was also named Delaware Citizen of the Year.